 Yes!
 We call it variable tuition.
 At Cathedral, we are committed to providing a high-quality, Christ-centered, education to as many families as possible.
 In fact, most students at Cathedral do not pay 100% of the total cost of their education.
 How do we do this?
-Through the financial backing of our generous parishioners, scholarships from supportive alumni and donors, and scholarships from the Cathedral Education Foundation.
+Through the financial backing of our generous parishioners, supportive alumni and donors, and scholarships from the Cathedral Education Foundation.
 View more information and FAQs on variable tuition here.

 How does the Catholic faith fit into my student's school day?

 Good question!
 At Cathedral, students will have daily prayers (in the mornings and afternoons) and a theology class, but the rest of the day is typically consumed by math, English, and other subjects you would expect to find at any school.
 Non-Catholic students (26% of Cathedral’s student body) are not required to take part in Catholic Sacraments.
 Rest assured, all student faiths are respected.
 We’ve even noticed that the diversity of faiths enriches our students’ faith understanding and journey.